The 6 Best Low-Interest Credit Cards

-- Earn 5% cash back in new bonus categories like gas, restaurants, Amazon and more – up to $1500 every quarter you activate.
+- Earn 5% cash back now at Amazon.com, Department Stores, and Sam’s Club on up to $1,500 in purchases through Dec 31st when you activate.
 Plus, unlimited 1% cash back on all other purchases.

 - Redeem your cash back for any amount, any time.
 Cash rewards never expire.

 - FICO® Credit Scores for free on statements and online.

 Longest 0% Intro APR

 Citi® Diamond Preferred® Card Nearly two years of interest-free payments, followed by a variable APR of 12.24% - 22.24%.